shangll123/shangll123.github.io/blog/_posts/2023-08-18-TipsForPhd.md

 # then you can write your codes from here.

 ```
-- Additionally, for each project, I found it useful to organize, for example, by creating folders named as code, result, err, out, data, figure within each project folder.
+- Additionally, for each project, I found it beneficial to organize by creating folders within each project folder.
+These folders were named 'code', 'result', 'err', 'out', 'data', and 'figure'.
 - It is also helpful to collect and write functions to create your own “code library”, and save them into “utilities_function.R” or “utilities_function.py”, so that you can directly source them whenever needed.
 - RcppArmadillo (write codes in Rcpp and then you can source the functions in R, this can help make the codes faster)
     - [https://arma.sourceforge.net](https://arma.sourceforge.net/)